-This exact scenario is also applicable to 20-year and any other term life policies that’s why it’s advisable to convert your term life insurance policies or at least a portion of it into a permanent life insurance so as not to risk losing your coverage at old age just because you can no longer afford it or simply because you don’t find that it still make sense making the high premium payments at old age.
+This exact scenario is also applicable to 20-year and any other term life policies that’s why it’s advisable to convert your term life insurance policies or at least a portion of it into a permanent life insurance so as not to risk losing your coverage at old age just because you can no longer afford it or simply because you don’t find that it still makes sense making the high premium payments at old age.

-A term to 100 life insurance will have slightly-higher premiums compared to most term life insurance policies but it is guaranteed to stay the same for the rest of your lifetime which gives you more control over the cost of your family’s protection against the costs of death.
+A term to 100 life insurance will have slightly-higher premiums compared to most term life insurance policies but it is guaranteed to stay the same for the rest of your life which gives you more control over the cost of your family’s protection against the costs of death.

 Term to 100 Life Insurance Disadvantages

 Listing only the advantages of term to 100 life insurance and not talking about the disadvantages is one-sided and pretty much a disservice to anyone looking to implement a life insurance protection.